iimrx/data-analysis-workflow/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=pinocchioVirus_sideProject&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=pinocchioVirus_sideProject)

 # Dashboard using CI/CD, Docker and SonarCloud
-Side project to automate and containerize the proccess of data extraction, transformation, loading and importing it into database, to build a dashboard for covid-19 and analyzing it using <b>Superset</b> with our <b>Automated Data</b>.
+Project to automate and containerize the proccess of data extraction, transformation, loading and importing it into database, to build a dashboard for covid-19 and analyzing it using <b>Superset</b> with our <b>Automated Data</b>.

+### Topics:
+- <a href="#automating-etl-process">Data Automation Process</a>

 ### Used in this project:
 - <a href="https://ubuntu.com/">Ubuntu</a> 20.04 LTS (OS) on local and inside containers